-This application pack is to be used where both parties to a marriage or civil union wish to make an application together to dissolve their marriage or civil union.
+This application pack is to be used where one party to a marriage or civil union wishes to make an application to dissolve their marriage or civil union alone.

-If you want to make an application on your own, you need Dissolution Application Pack 1: Application by one party for Order dissolving a marriage or civil union.
+If you want to make an application together with the other party to your marriage or civil union, then you need Dissolution Application Pack 2: Joint application for Order dissolving a marriage or civil union.